-PROGRAMMING UPDATE (AS OF DECEMBER 2021): The Liman Fellowship, which was formerly administered through LAPA, will now be administered through SPIA's Undergraduate Program Office.
-A virtual information session will be held on Tuesday, November 15 @ 5pm.
-Summer 2022 Liman Fellows will join us to share about their experiences.
+PROGRAMMING UPDATE (AS OF FALL 2023): The Liman Fellowship is in a transition year and will be co-administered through SPIA's Undergraduate Program Office and Law@Princeton.
+After this year, the Law@Princeton program will be administering the Liman Fellowship going forward.
+An info session will be held on Tuesday, November 14 @ 12:30pm in Robertson Hall, 015.
+Summer 2023 Liman Fellows will join us to share their experiences.
+Lunch will be provided.

 The Arthur J. Liman Public Interest Program honors a lawyer who personified the ideal of commitment to the public interest.
 Throughout his long and distinguished career, he demonstrated how dedicated lawyers in both public and private life can serve the needs of people and causes that might otherwise go unrepresented.

 Liman Fellows receive a stipend for a minimum eight week summer 2024 (ten weeks preferred) internship involving full-time public interest law-related work.
 The internship may be client-oriented; direct-service casework, either civil or criminal, such as enforcement work by government agencies or class-action litigation by public interest law organizations; or cause-oriented advocacy, such as nonprofit organizations’ policy development and advocacy of legislative and regulatory reforms.